marioosh/graphql-akka-http/README.md

 This example uses an in-memory [H2](http://www.h2database.com/html/main.html) SQL database.
 The schema and example data will be re-created every time server starts.

 If you would like to change the database configuration or use a different database, then please update `src/main/resources/application.conf`.

+`master` branch has the newest version of code, but if you want to repeat and test what I did during presentation there are `state1` to `state5` branches for this purpose, additionally there are patch files that would help observe what changed during every stage